Verified

 About Seasons in Malibu

-Founded in 2008, Seasons in Malibu has been named one of the world’s premier rehab facilities by Consumer Affairs.
-Seasons in Malibu is licensed to treat primary mental health conditions, addiction, and co-occurring disorders.
-They offer up to 65 1-on-1 therapy sessions per month, led by doctorate-level therapists.
-Aiming for lifelong healing, Seasons in Malibu treats the underlying factors of addiction and mental health in both clients and their families.
-Their evidence-based approach to recovery blends expert psychiatric and therapeutic care with the practices of holistic professionals.
-This approach offers each client a unique and completely tailored path to recovery.
+Set on the iconic Malibu coastline, Seasons in Malibu is recognized by Consumer Affairs as one of the world’s premier rehab centers.
+They are licensed to treat addiction, primary mental health conditions, and co-occurring disorders.
+Offering up to 65 one-on-one therapy sessions per month, led by doctorate-level therapists, their treatment is intensive and offers unparalleled depth.
+Aiming for lifelong healing, Seasons in Malibu treats the underlying factors of addiction and mental health—not just in their clients, but within the family system as a whole.

 Read More